 While traditional metal housing may be adequate for the flexibility needed in a design, EMI protection may require the use of shielding silicones.
 Shielding silicones filled with metal-coated particles meet tough shielding requirements while also providing environmental sealing.
 KRA Fab gaskets can also be manufactured to the exact shape and size according to design specifications.

-Die cut gaskets seal between two surfaces using compression created by sufficient bolt load, which also fills any imperfections on the mating surface.
+Cut gaskets seal between two surfaces using compression created by sufficient bolt load, which also fills any imperfections on the mating surface.
 KRA Fab can cut out extremely precise gaskets.
-Once the exact design specifications are set, die cutting can quickly and effectively produce a large quantity.
+Once the exact design specifications are set, cutting can quickly and effectively produce a large quantity.

 The biggest benefit of extrusion is the efficient use of expensive shielding materials and the ability to make custom cross sections to meet complex designs.